Project description

 Slides + presentation (peer)

-• Content: Is/are the objective(s) clearly articulated and can the deliverable(s) accomplish it/them?
-(1 point)
+Content: Is/are the objective(s) clearly articulated and can the product(s) accomplish it/them?

-• Content: Did the team effective meet the objective(s)?
-(1 point)
+Content: Did the team effective meet the objective(s)?

-• Creativity and Critical Thought: Is the project carefully thought out?
+Creativity and critical thought: Is the project carefully thought out?
 Are the limitations carefully considered?
 Does it appear that time and effort went into the planning and implementation of the project?
-(1 point)

-• Professionalism: How well did the team present?
+Professionalism: How well did the team present?
 Does the presentation appear to be well practiced?
 Are they reading off of a script?
 Did everyone get a chance to say something meaningful about the project?
-(1 point)

 Reproducibility + organization